Fortis to buy UNS Energy for about $2.5 billion

 The $60.25 per share that Fortis is offering for UNS is a premium of 31.4 percent on UNS's Wednesday close of $45.84 on the New York Stock Exchange.
 The stock was up 30 percent at $59.40 in after market trading.

-The deal, which still needs regulatory and shareholder approval, is expected to close by the end of 2014.
+The deal, which still needs regulatory and shareholder approval, will also see Fortis take on about $1.8 billion of UNS debt.
+It is expected to close by the end of 2014.

-"This is a very good price.
-I can't see that shareholders will have anything to complain about as far as the price goes," said Christopher Ellinghaus, an analyst with Williams Capital Group.

-He added that the deal could face hurdles with the Arizona Corporation Commission, which regulates UNS and declined to approve the acquisition of the company by a private equity group in 2004.

-"They tried to do a merger before and it didn't go through," said Ellinghaus.
-"It was a financial player at that point.
-This is a little different.
-It's a utility, a foreign utility, which may or may not please the (Commission)."

-UNS operates electric and gas systems that serve residential and commercial customers in the southwestern United States.
-The region is experiencing above-average economic growth, making the assets attractive, Fortis said.
+UNS operates electric and gas systems that serve residential and commercial customers in southwestern United States, a region that is experiencing above-average economic growth, Fortis said.

 "UNS is a well-run utility with an experienced management team," Fortis Chief Executive Stanley Marshall said on a conference call with investors.
-"The acquisition is expected to be accretive to earnings per share the first year of closing, including one-time acquisition-related expenses."
+"The acquisition is expected to be accretive to EPS the first year of closing, including one-time acquisition-related expenses."

 Marshall noted that the deal also adds to Fortis's geographical diversity, with no more than a third of total assets being in any single jurisdiction.